 What does your business stand for?
 What do you want to be known for?
 How do you want to make people feel?
 The content you produce should reinforce your brand story.

 3. Profile key customer groups

 Put together personas for your key customer groups.
-You need to really understand those key groups and know where they hang out online.
+You need to really understand those key groups and know where they hang out online and how you can encourage them to be invested in your content.
 This will help you to get the right tone and to decide where to focus your content marketing efforts.

 4. Keep up to date

 Social media trends in particular can shift at a very fast pace, so find a way that works for you of keeping up to date.
 It could be a social media savvy friend, following a blog like problogger or just exchanging notes with other small businesses.
 If content marketing is important for your business, you cannot afford to fall behind.

 It’s also worth keeping an eye on your competitors.
 What is working for them?
 Could you try something similar?